July 7, 2022 | Business insights

 However, that doesn’t mean all the challenges will just go away.
 IIJA sets up new programs to reduce the labor shortage, but trucking firms still have to do the hard work of hiring.
 A new tide of EVs and regulations could complicate what firms do with their existing fleets.

 Change is on the way.
 But making the necessary adjustments to capitalize on the benefits of IIJA will take some careful logistical and financial planning.
-That’s why it’s important to have a trusted financial partner with trucking industry expertiseby your side, like Rocky Mountain Bank.
-Reach out to the team at Rocky Mountain Bank today to pilot your business into a bright post-IIJA future.
+That’s why it’s important to have a trusted financial partner with trucking industry expertiseby your side, like Rocky Mountain Bank, a division of HTLF Bank.
+Reach out to the team at Rocky Mountain Bank, a division of HTLF Bank today to pilot your business into a bright post-IIJA future.